DinisCruz/Book_Generation_Z_Developer/content/3.technologies/content/hugo.md

 ---
 title   : Hugo
-type   : content
+status  : content
 weight  : 30
 ---

 [Hugo IO](https://gohugo.io) is a Static Website Generator (SWG) and represents a very interesting twist on the development stack of a website (another popular Static Website Generator is [Jekyll](https://jekyllrb.com/) )